14 Top-Rated Beaches near Philadelphia

 New Jersey has a major north/south highway, the Garden State Parkway, which passes all the city's beach resorts.
 It's easy to reach from anywhere in the northeastern part of the U.S. The Delaware resorts are off DE-1, which connects directly to US-95.

 The easiest way to reach the beaches is by car.
 Most hotels and resorts offer free parking, and it's easy to get there on major highways.
-Greyhound and Flixbus offer bus service to most of the resort cities.
+Greyhound and Flixbus offer bus services to most of the resort cities.